Default crisis dodged — for now — with Dem-GOP debt accord

 “Our hope is to get this done as soon as today,” Senate Majority Leader Chuck Schumer declared.
 Republican leader Mitch McConnell, whose party has been blocking the debt limit extension, said, “The Senate is moving forward.”

-The first crucial vote on the measure was set for Thursday night.
+The first crucial vote on the measure was cleared Thursday night as Republican leaders put up the votes needed to advance it.
+Passage through the Senate was expected soon after.

-Republican leaders were working to find the 10 votes they need from their party to advance the extension.
-John Thune of South Dakota, the second-ranking Senate Republican, said, “In the end we’ll be there, but it will be a painful birthing process.”

 In their agreement, the Republican and Democratic leaders edged back from a perilous standoff over lifting the nation’s borrowing cap, with Democratic senators accepting an offer from McConnell.